 Nexus Hospitals is proud to have served the Tasmanian community for over 25 years.
 This year alone at our Hobart Day Surgery in Warneford Street, we have performed over 10,000 surgical procedures serving the broader Hobart community across a range of medical specialties.
 As testament to both the professionalism of our staff and doctors, and to the demand for high quality surgical facilities in Hobart, over the past few years we have significantly outgrown our hospital in South Hobart.

-Working with our Tasmanian partners since 2017, we have progressed the development of a new, jointly owned $57million hospital incorporating a medical hub.
+Working with our Tasmanian partners since 2017, we have progressed the development of a new, jointly owned nearly $60 million hospital incorporating a medical hub.

 This modern complex will incorporate a purpose-built hospital which will allow us to expand the range of surgical services we are able to offer.
 By co-locating with other health related services, this medical hub also affords health practitioners with improved coordination of services, and our patients with an easily accessible one-stop health service – a dedicated health centre for the future.

 Designed as a one stop medical precinct, the development is to be located at 48-52 New Town Road at the old WIN TV Studios site.
-It will comprise an integrated medical centre and hospital, including six operating theatres and a 24 bed overnight ward for in-patient care.
-Co-located with the hospital will be a suite of related health service providers including general practice, pharmacy, radiology and pathology.
-The centre will also include a conference area for use by doctors and staff for training, clinical meetings and research.
+It will comprise an integrated medical centre and hospital, including seven operating theatres and a 26 bed overnight ward for in-patient care.
+Co-located with the hospital will be a suite of related health service providers including general practice, radiology and pathology.

 A focus on Patient Convenience